sbnguah/MedStatsBook/_book/Data-Cleaning.md

 ```

 It looks like the study ids are in numeric order from 1 to 25 but 14 is duplicated while 15 is
 missing.
 We solve this by writing a new study id variable.
-Afterwards we check to see if there are
+Afterwards, we check to see if there are
 any more duplicates.